AI

 What’s next in the series

-For now: if you’ve read all four posts in this thread, you have the full template — pick a single hook, a single subagent, and a single skill, write all three, and ship them in the same PR.
+For now: if you’ve read all four posts in this thread, you have the full template — pick a single hook, a single subagent, and a single command+skill pair, write them all, and ship them in the same PR.
 That’s the minimum viable agent-ready setup.
 Everything else is iteration on the same three shapes.

 Closing thought

 Skills are how a team makes its agentic setup legible.
 The hooks are invisible to anyone not reading settings.json.
 The subagents are invisible to anyone not reading .claude/agents/.
-But the skills show up in /help, in the onboarding doc, in the chat history when a teammate posts “I just ran /migrate-list and it worked great”.
+But the skills — and their slash commands — show up in /help, in the onboarding doc, in the chat history when a teammate posts “I just ran /migrate-list and it worked great”.

 That visibility is what turns “Prakash’s clever Claude setup” into “how our team works”.
 Write the skills early, write them small, and put them in the README.
 Your future-self teammates will thank you.